Interconnectedness in the Global Financial Market

 The bottom left panel of Figure \ref{fig:dmaps} shows that in 2011 there is stronger comovement within Asia, these markets are almost separated from the European-American component.
-Some remaining links now run between American and Asian markets, while the comovement between European markets becomes more heterogeneous.
-Its nodes have drifted apart.
+Some remaining links now run between American and Asian markets and Australia, while the comovement between European markets becomes more heterogeneous.
+Its nodes have also lost connections to the Asian markets.
 This may reflect the Euro crisis, which affected some but not all European countries.
 This crisis induced shifts in the structure of the network, but does not (at least at this time-scale) lead to clear signs of contagion.
 By 2012, the network shows comovement almost back to the pre-2008 levels.
 Some stock markets are very much connected to U.S. stocks, but many sectors are no longer part of this connected core.\footnote{For comparison, networks with links aggregated on the country level are shown in Figure \ref{fig:ccmaps} in the appendix.}

 For a deeper investigation into the origin of this variation, we study the number of links between markets on a country and sector level, similar to Figure \ref{fig:nlinks}, but with the addition of the time dimension.
 The top panels of Figure \ref{fig:dlinks} show that the number of links between stock markets is low at the beginning and at the end of the sample period.
 It is possible to observe two peaks where many links exist between markets, at the end of 2008 and again around 2010/2011.